 Salem Nuclear Generating Station

-The Salem Nuclear Generating Station, located on Artificial Island in Salem County, NJ kills over 14 billion Delaware River fish a year at various life stages through impingement and entrainment including:
+The Salem Nuclear Generating Station, located on Artificial Island in Salem County, NJ kills over 14 billion Delaware River fish, eggs and larvae every year impingement and entrainment including:

 - Over 59 million Blueback Herring

 - Over 134 million Atlantic Croaker